 Executive Officers may elect to defer up to one-half of their AIP award into Nucor common stock units.
 The AIP provides an incentive for Executive Officers to defer their AIP awards by providing a grant of additional Nucor common stock units equal to 25% of the number of common stock units deferred.
 An Executive Officer is always vested in the common stock units attributable to the deferred award.
 The deferral incentive units become vested upon the Executive Officer's attainment of age 55, death or disability while employed by Nucor.
 The vested common stock units are distributed to the Executive Officer in the form of Nucor common stock following the Executive Officer's retirement or other termination of employment.
-Dividend equivalents are paid on deferred incentive units in cash within 30 days of when stockholders are paid.
+Dividend equivalents are paid on deferred common stock units (including the deferral incentive units) in cash within 30 days of when stockholders are paid.

-Three Executive Officers, Mr. Frias, Mr. Hall and Mr. Stratman, participate in this deferral program.
+Three Executive Officers, Mr. Frias, Mr. Hall, and Mr. Darsey, elected to defer a portion of their AIP award payout in 2018.

-2017 Performance Results and AIP Payout
+2018 Performance Results and AIP Payout